 Our programs focus on relevant themes that resonate in daily life, on school campuses, and in local communities.
 These programs create awareness around the impact of actions, inspire change in habits, and mobilize youth around the implementation of healthy, sustainable, and just practices.
 We develop strong platforms and initiatives, and engage students globally, to be the change.

-Teens Turning Green will launch its Third Annual Project Green Challenge on October 1, 2013.
+Turning Green hosts its annual challenge each October.
 This powerful, diverse and far reaching movement is a global call to action for high school and college students, to raise awareness about conscious living, informed consumption, and the collective impact of individual actions.
 Our goal is to inspire youth to transition from conventional to conscious living, take action, and sustain a healthy planet.
-PGC 2012 engaged over 2,600 students, representing 464 campuses, in 49 states, and 33 countries.
-It was an extraordinary month as we observed powerful, dynamic, passionate young leaders emerging worldwide.
+Past years of PGC have engaged over 3,000 students representing 500 campuses in 50 states and 40 countries.
+It is an extraordinary month as we observe powerful, dynamic, passionate young leaders emerging worldwide.

 The Conscious Collections (year round)